Audio/Visual and Computer Equipment

 Seating charts are administered by faculty assistants.
 Faculty assistants can login at http://seatgen.mu.edu/seatgen/seatgenlogin.asp.
 Faculty should contact their administrative assistant in help developing and printing out each seating chart.

 Lecture capture is available for students and faculty.
-Students are required to request the permsisson of the faculty member and allow a 12 hour request for scheduling purposes.
+Students are required to request the permission of the faculty member and allow a 12 hour request for scheduling purposes.
 Faculty are required to activate the monitor in the smart classroom and activate the microphone.
 The student(s) requesting the recording will be emailed a secure link requiring their Marquette login in order to view or listen to the recording.
+There is no guarantee of a successful recording.
+The recording is dependent on the scheduling, and more importantly functional hardware and software.
 Request a recording

 Scanning & OCR